Marketing angles that can turn your prospects into customers

 This angle is commonly used in the dating niche and wedding industry, although it’s not limited to those.
 Tinder, a dating website, has a big, bold promise on the homepage that instills the hope that you can start something epic and romantic.

-A good advertising angle is the key to reducing your cost per click (CPC) and increasing your click-through rate (CTR).
+A good advertising angle is crucial in reducing your cost per click (CPC) and increasing your click-through rate (CTR).
 Find a unique angle for your product and use it as a marketing hook.

 Reinforce your brand positioning